Research Large Project Grant

 Mentorship and a collaborative research team are important components of this SAEMF Research Large Project Grant, but applicants for this award are expected to be at different stages of research career development.
 Applicants may apply as a (1) mentored research scientist or as an (2) independent research scientist.
 The involvement and availability of mentorship and collaboration appropriate for career stage will be one of the criteria considered by the review committee.

 Mentored Research Scientist.
-If a mentor is included, the mentor should be an established research investigator with mentoring experience and expertise in the proposed area of research and in research methodology.
+If a mentor is included, a separate mentoring plan and a mentor letter of support should be included in the application.
+The mentor should be an established research investigator with mentoring experience and expertise in the proposed area of research and in research methodology.
 The mentor must commit the necessary time to provide both specific and general research training for the applicant, supervise the applicant’s project, and provide the necessary equipment and resources to carry out the research project if these are not available from the applicant’s departments.
 The mentor should also provide evidence of successful competitive extramural funding and a history of presentations at national or international meetings and high-impact publications in peer-reviewed journals.
 The role of the mentor and the planned interactions should be of substantial quality and quantity to assure a close mentor-mentee relationship, and a description of this relationship is required.
 The mentor may be within or outside of the applicant’s division or department.
 For mentored research scientists, the review committee will consider whether the mentorship plan is appropriate for the candidate’s career stage, the prior relationship with the mentor, and whether the candidate will be prepared for independent funding after the conclusion of the mentorship plan.

 Independent Research Scientist.
 Applicants applying as independent research scientists must have a track record of high-quality publications or prior funding that demonstrate a career stage appropriate for independent funding.
 Applicants need not have an identified primary mentor, though evidence of collaboration with senior investigators in the design and conduct of the research plan will be looked upon favorably.
 For independent research scientists, the review committee will consider whether the investigator and research team, after the conduct of the proposed study, will be able to submit a compelling application for independent federal funding.